KaiPereira/portfolio/src/lib/posts/boreal.md

 ![](/images/Pasted%20image%2020250829164850.png)

 It was really cool to see how Linus operated.
-They had like a plethora of different buildings on the property for different things like Studio shoots, podcasts, merch, everything imaginable.
+They had like a plethora of different buildings on the property for different things like studio shoots, podcasts, merch, everything imaginable.

 We also got to talk with Linus and take some photo's with him which was pretty sweet, and the staff gave us a full tour of the entire premise.